cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 ## Add DevSecOps to Your CD with CloudBees Now
-So there is really no execuse NOT to add asynchronous container security scans to your container image CD pipelines with CloudBees Core v2, Cross Team Collaboration and the Anchore **inline scan** - when it is as easy as this!
+So there is really no execuse NOT to add asynchronous container security scans to your container image CD pipelines with CloudBees Core v2, our Cross Team Collaboration feature and the Anchore **inline scan** - when it is as easy as this!